Technology / Networking

 It is hard to compete with a free tool, but Channelizer manages to win this round.
 The high level of technical information at your fingertips is astonishing.
 If you are a professional who needs to troubleshoot more than just signal coverage and heat mapping, then this is the type of tool that you should consider investing in.

-Wi-Fi Analyzer Tool is great for a free tool and can be used for basic troubleshooting.
-However, it lacks the advanced features and reporting tools that Channelizer has, making Channelizer the winner.
+Wi-Fi Analyzer Tool is a great free tool for basic troubleshooting.
+However, it lacks the advanced features and reporting tools that Channelizer has, making it the winner.

 The Right Wi-Fi Analyzer for the Right Job